 Where do we go and to what, to whom do we listen for the voice of God?

-This thirst to hear God, especially amid strife, led the poet John Greenleaf Whittier to write, indeed, pray:
+This thirst to hear God, especially amid strife, inspired John Greenleaf Whittier to write, aye, to pray:

 Breathe through the heats of our desire

 Thy coolness and Thy balm;

 Let sense be dumb, let flesh retire;

 Speak through the earthquake, wind, and fire,

 O still, small voice of calm.